python-telegram-bot/python-telegram-bot/docs/substitutions/global.rst

 .. |reply_parameters| replace:: Description of the message to reply to.

-.. |rtm_aswr_deprecated| replace:: Bot API 7.0 introduced :paramref:`reply_parameters` replacing this argument.
+.. |rtm_aswr_deprecated| replace:: Bot API 7.0 introduced :paramref:`~telegram.Bot.send_message.reply_parameters` replacing this argument.
 PTB will automatically convert this argument to that one, but you should update your code to use the new argument.

 .. |keyword_only_arg| replace:: In future versions, this argument will become a keyword-only argument.

-.. |mutually_exc_rp| replace:: Mutually exclusive with :paramref:`reply_parameters`.
+.. |mutually_exc_rp| replace:: Mutually exclusive with :paramref:`~telegram.Bot.send_message.reply_parameters`.